-We can try to educate and make the patient aware that his condition doesn’t warrant antibiotics.
-But in HMO settings, physicians seldom get the time to discuss the matter, which is of great importance.
+We can educate the patient that his condition doesn’t warrant antibiotics.
+But in HMO settings, physicians seldom get the time to discuss the matter, which is very important.
 We can stop prescribing antibiotics, but that may earn a negative review from the patient as no explanation is provided.

 Things from the Patient’s Perspective

-The issue hovers on trust and health for the patient.
+The issue hovers over trust and health for the patient.
 Patients generally trust their doctors and comply with their recommendations.
-Even in a consumer-driven market, they go for physicians they trust and develop a strong relationship.
+Even in a consumer-driven market, they go for physicians they trust and develop a strong relationship with.
 Such a bond is necessary for the quality of care and two-way participation and compliance.
 But in the present system ridden with mandates, this bond is lacking as doctors and patients are not matched by choice.
 For this reason, the time and resources required to build up the understanding are exceptionally high.
-Also, physicians cannot afford to live with an unhappy patient and experienced a considerable burden of proof.
+Also, physicians cannot afford to live with an unhappy patient and experience a considerable burden of proof.

 Patients are researching more these days with easy access to information, but they are not adept enough to always make the right decision.
 They will be overtaken by pharmaceutical ads that tell them to ask their doctors if the medication is right for them.